Whales in Tenerife: A complete guide to species, spotting, and season

 Migratory whale visitors

-Tenerife also serves as a stopover for migratory species passing through Atlantic routes.
+Tenerife also serves as a stop-over for migratory species passing through Atlantic routes.

 Fin Whales